CRE Income Fund FAQs

 How is the Fund structured?

-- CRE Income Fund is structures as an LLC and issues a 1099 to all investors at the end of each year.
+- CRE Income Fund is structured as an LLC and issues a K-1 to all investors at the end of each year.

 - Management is a separate LLC that has all of the liability.

 - Investors have no liability beyond their investment.

 - Managers have all responsibility in managing the property.

 Our Fund is currently open to all accredited U.S. citizens and permanent residents over the age of 18 and currently living in the United States.